yeojoonsoo02/math_site/README.md

 ## Getting Started

+Create a `.env.local` file and fill it using `.env.local.example`.

-First, run the development server:
+Then run the development server:

 ```bash
 npm run dev